Donald Trump: did First Lady Melania blaspheme him? Ex-confidante wants tape recordings

 The former Model out Slovenia is the third wife of the president and a rather inconspicuous first lady: The 50-year-old usually stays in the background, big speeches are not her thing.
 At her party conference speech in 2016, there were allegations that she was with the then first lady Michelle Obama copied.
 Melania has been married to Trump since 2005, and the couple have a son, 14-year-old Barron.
 The first lady repeatedly caused a sensation with gestures that were interpreted as a sign of distance from her husband.
 Scoffers like to describe Melania as a prisoner in the White House.
 In several biographies, however, the 50-year-old is described as independent, self-confident and assertive. (frs with material from AFP) * Merkur.de is part of the Ippen-Digital editorial network.

-In the new reveal book, irritating plans for the inauguration of the US president are published.
-Donald Trump wanted to hold a mega-event in the style of Kim Jong Un.
+In the new disclosure book, irritating plans for the inauguration of the US President are published: Donald Trump wanted to hold a mega-event in the style of Kim Jong Un.
+Meanwhile, the US President himself utters wild theses in front of television cameras – the origin quickly becomes clear.

 List of rubric lists: © Brendan Smialowski / AFP